devcybiko/gregsmithwiki/content/computing/mern/index.md

 	- in Windows: gitbash
 1. Command vs. Control keys
 	- There's a lot of confusion between the "Command key" on the MacOS keyboard and the "Control key" on the Windows keyboard.
 The problem is that the "Control Key" is used in the Terminal for specific things (like `ctrl-c` to stop a job).
-	- In these tutorials, I will always use `cmd-*` keys when talking keys used for
+	- In these tutorials, I will always use `cmd-*` keys when talking keys used for user interface functions (like `cmd-c` to Cut and `cmd-v` to Paste.
+	- I will also always use `ctrl-*` when talking about Terminal-based operations.
+	- Where possible, I will use OS-agnostic terms like "Cut", " and "Paste
 $(folders)
 $(files)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MDU0OTAwOF19
+eyJoaXN0b3J5IjpbLTE3NjU1NjYxNjNdfQ==
 -->